3pointross/psp-woocommerce/readme.txt

 # Changelog

+1.3.1
+* Adds Panorama notification triggers so you can also send custom added to project emails

 1.3
 * Switches product method so you can bundle and trigger projects with other types of WooCommerce products